 Insight - Insight is a six hour alcohol education program, normally used as a sanction for a second offense.
-Curriculum was developed by Prevention Research Institute based on the Lifestyle Risk Reduction Model, the Trans theoretical Model, and persuasion theory; emphasizes changing participants' perceptions of the risks of drug and alcohol use and related attitudes and beliefs.
+Curriculum was developed by Prevention Research Institute based on the Lifestyle Risk Reduction Model, the Trans theoretical model, and persuasion theory; emphasizes changing participants' perceptions of the risks of drug and alcohol use and related attitudes and beliefs.
 This course is currently taught by state licensed professional counselors from the campus' Counseling and Health Center.
-Classes are scheduled by the he Vice Chancellor for Student Affairs office.
+Classes are scheduled by the Dean of Students office.

-THC (Marijuana) - A 90 minute discussion group incorporating research based and individualized information about cannabis (Marijuana) utilizing small group discussion and activities is held at least twice a year.
-The objective of the course is to provide an opportunity for participants to self-evaluate their personal use of cannabis, determine their personal risk factors and identify how their choice (s) may impact their personal or academic goals and health.
-Classes are taught by a state licensed counselor and Substance Abuse Specialist.
+THC (Marijuana) - A 1:1 discussion with a state licensed counselor and Substance Abuse Specialist incorporating research based and individualized information about cannabis (Marijuana).
+The objective of the session is to provide an opportunity for students to self-evaluate their personal use of cannabis, determine their personal risk factors and identify how their choice (s) may impact their personal or academic goals and health.
+Sessions are scheduled by the Dean of Students office.